Departmental AI Policy

 In the History & Classics Department we expect students to complete assignments that reflect their own work, ideas, and research and that are communicated in their own words.
 The use of unauthorized aids is an academic offence.
 Beyond that, each instructor has the freedom to craft AI policies particular to their course.
 Students can expect to see this information clearly articulated on the syllabus, on assignment instructions, and/or communicated verbally in class.

-Some of the AI policies commonly adopted in our department include:
+Here are some examples of AI policies commonly adopted in our department:

-1. a) The use of Generative AI Tools is NOT allowed for this assignment/course.
+a) The use of Generative AI Tools is NOT allowed for this assignment.

-The use of generative text AI tools is strictly prohibited in all course assignments and tests unless explicitly stated otherwise by the instructor.
-This includes all AI writing assistants.
-Students are expected to submit work that reflects their own ideas and original engagement with readings and research.
-This course policy is designed to promote your learning and intellectual development and to help you reach course learning outcomes.
+The use of generative text AI tools is strictly prohibited in this assignment.
+Students are expected to submit work that entirely reflects their own ideas, original engagement with readings and research, and is communicated in their own words.
+This policy is designed to promote your learning and intellectual development and to help you reach course learning outcomes.

 The use of generative AI tools in these circumstances is a violation of Acadia’s Academic Integrity policy.

 Details of Acadia University’s policies on Academic Integrity can be found on pg.
-40-43 of the Academic Calendar: https://registrar.acadiau.ca/AcademicCalendars.html
+44 of the Acadia Academic Calendar.

-1. b) Use of Generative AI Tools IS allowed for this assignment/course under specific circumstances.
+1. b) Use of Generative AI Tools IS allowed for this assignment under specific circumstances.

 Details of Acadia University’s policies on Academic Integrity can be found on pg.
-40-43 of the Academic Calendar: https://registrar.acadiau.ca/AcademicCalendars.html
+44 of the Acadia Academic Calendar.

 Procedures for AI Use that Violates Course & Assignment Policies